pykong/YubiGuard/README.md

 ## How to use:
-- Simply Triggering via key combination (default: super + y) will unlock YubiKey.
+- Simply Triggering via key combination (default: ctrl_left + y) will unlock YubiKey.
 - After output from your YubiKey or after timeout, YubiKey output will again be blocked.

 ## How to customize: